 •The term 'protein' was first coined by Berzelius (1837) and Mulder (1838).

-These are involved in the functions like structural support, transport, storage, signalling etc.
+•These are involved in the functions like structural support, transport, storage, signalling etc.

-Protein is a Greek word meaning "Primary" or "in the lead".
+•Protein is a Greek word meaning "Primary" or "in the lead".

-Proteins can be defined as polymer of amino-acids (Fisher and Hofmeister).
+•Proteins can be defined as polymer of amino-acids (Fisher and Hofmeister).

-There are approximately 300 amino acids known to exist out of which only 20 are used in the formation of proteins.
+• There are approximately 300 amino acids known to exist out of which only 20 are used in the formation of proteins.

-Proteins are most diverse molecules in a cell.
+• Proteins are most diverse molecules in a cell.

-The general structure of proteins is given below:
+•The general structure of proteins is given below:

 2. Amino Acids

-Amino acids are small molecules composed of carbon, hydrogen, oxygen , nitrogen and in few cases sulphur also.
+• Amino acids are small molecules composed of carbon, hydrogen, oxygen , nitrogen and in few cases sulphur also.

-Generally, only 20 types of amino acids are used in the formation of proteins.
+• Generally, only 20 types of amino acids are used in the formation of proteins.

-Amino-acids are amphoteric in nature due to the presence of both -COOH (acidic group) and -NH2 (basic group).
+•Amino-acids are amphoteric in nature due to the presence of both -COOH (acidic group) and -NH2 (basic group).

-3. Structure of Amino - Acids
+a.
+Structure of Amino - Acids

 |Essential Amino Acids||Non-Essential Amino Acids||Semi Essential Amino Acids|

-|These are not synthesised in the body of organism and are to be obtained from diet.||These are synthesised in the body of organism and not necessarily to be obtained via diet.||These amino acids are required by the organism during particular phase of their life cycle for example In humans during pregnancy and lactation.|
+|These are not synthesised in the body of organism and are to be obtained from diet.||These are synthesised in the body of organism and not necessarily to be obtained via diet.||These amino acids are synthesized in very less amount in animal cells.
+Thus, their presence is important in food.'|

-Figure showing different amino acids on the basis of side chain and chemical nature:
+Figure showing different amino acids on the basis of side chain and chemical nature.

 b.
 Zwitter Ion

 •Amino acids possess ionisable groups as -NH2 and -COOH.